tribixbite/awesome/README.md

 *   [LongSoft/UEFITool](https://github.com/LongSoft/UEFITool) - UEFI firmware image viewer and editor
 *   [google/pebble](https://github.com/google/pebble) - This is the latest version of the internal repository from Pebble Technology providing the software to run on Pebble watches.
 Proprietary source code has been removed from this repository and it will not compile as-is.
 This is for information only.
 *   [axboe/fio](https://github.com/axboe/fio) - Flexible I/O Tester
-*   [ashvardanian/StringZilla](https://github.com/ashvardanian/StringZilla) - Up to 10x faster strings for C, C++, Python, Rust, Swift & Go, leveraging NEON, AVX2, AVX-512, SVE, & SWAR to accelerate search, hashing, sort, edit distances, and memory ops 🦖
+*   [ashvardanian/StringZilla](https://github.com/ashvardanian/StringZilla) - Up to 100x faster strings for C, C++, CUDA, Python, Rust, Swift, JS, & Go, leveraging NEON, AVX2, AVX-512, SVE, GPGPU, & SWAR to accelerate search, hashing, sorting, edit distances, sketches, and memory ops 🦖
 *   [ichisadashioko/windows-touchpad](https://github.com/ichisadashioko/windows-touchpad) - Make use of touchpad for handwriting in Windows
 *   [lzhiyong/termux-ndk](https://github.com/lzhiyong/termux-ndk) - android-ndk for termux
 *   [wireshark/wireshark](https://github.com/wireshark/wireshark) - Read-only mirror of Wireshark's Git repository at https://gitlab.com/wireshark/wireshark. ⚠️ GitHub won't let us disable pull requests. ⚠️ THEY WILL BE IGNORED HERE ⚠️ Upload them at GitLab instead.